 We know that the holidays are wonderful, but they sure can be expensive.
 We don’t want to spend a month’s grocery budget on just one meal.
 Other families are having a tough time financially, because of a job loss, a foreclosure, or exorbitant looming bills they can’t pay.
 When that’s the case, the holidays can be a time for stress instead of enjoyment.

-Contrary to what you may think, you don’t have to sell a kidney on the black market to put together a memorable, delicious, and thrifty Christmas dinner.
+Contrary to what you may think, you don’t have to sell a kidney on the black market to put together a memorable, delicious, and thrifty Christmas event.
 You can make a lot of it right from your pantry, and other items from reasonably priced groceries at the store.

 If you’ve been building a stockpile, then the food in your pantry contains all sorts of basics for scratch cooking, purchased at the lowest prices available.
 Because of this, you can focus on purchasing only a few special items, like a turkey or a must-have goodie that is a tradition in your family, while you enjoy delicious yet thrifty treats for the rest of your Christmas dinner.